TrueUSD Price Tops $1.00 on Top Exchanges (TUSD)

 Buying and Selling TrueUSD

-It is usually not presently possible to purchase alternative cryptocurrencies such as TrueUSD directly using U.S. dollars.
-Investors seeking to trade TrueUSD should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase TrueUSD using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as TrueUSD directly using U.S. dollars.
+Investors seeking to acquire TrueUSD should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase TrueUSD using one of the exchanges listed above.

 Receive News & Updates for TrueUSD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TrueUSD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.